-Think of a greedy diner who, enjoying their food, gulps it all down rapidly only to feel disappointed quickly afterwards, compared with someone who savours every mouthful to the maximum.
-Both will consume the same food but gain very different experiences from their meal.
-So, slow down.
+Think of a greedy diner who, enjoying their food, gulps it all down rapidly only to feel disappointed quickly afterwards, compared with someone who savours every mouthful.
+Both will consume the same amount of food but gain very different experiences from their meal.
+So, take your time and slow down.
 See the whole picture.
 Be mindful about everything.
 Focus on the positivity of any given situation in order to feel happier in yourself.

-Modern life and the pursuit of happiness makes it easy for humans to get stuck in a trap around.
+Modern life and the pursuit of joy makes it easy for humans to get stuck in the happiness trap.
 And, in this era of social media, it's harder to escape comparing your life, experiences and possessions with that of your friends or even complete strangers.
-But by following our cognitive and behavioural tips you can reframe your thoughts and activities to start to become more satisfied with what you have in life, and – more importantly – who you are. ●
+But by following our tips based around CBT you can start to reframe your thoughts and activities to become more satisfied with what you have in life, and – more importantly – who you are. ●

 Ed Gould is a UK-based journalist and freelance writer.
 He's also a practitioner of Reiki.